WayneKeenan/picraftzero/README.md

 Open a web browser, on *almost any* device, to: `http://raspberrypi.local:8000/` or `http://<IP>:8000/`

+The browser shuld be in landscape mode (or ona  desktop the windows should be wider than taller)

+Click on the 'Single Camera' icon in the center of the toolbar.

 The right hand side of the screen is virtual joystick used for motor control by default.
 The left hand side of the screen is virtual joystick ised for pan/tilt control by default, if available.

 If you move the joysticks around then you should see logging info on screen and if motors and servos connected they should move.

 # Notes